-Behavioral health services, with the exception of MRO and 1915(i) services as described in Sections 3.13.1 and 3.13.2, are a covered benefit under the Hoosier Care Connect program that the Contractor is responsible for managing and reimbursing.
-The Contractor shall provide timely access to behavioral health screening, assessment, referral and treatment services, including outpatient services as well as inpatient psychiatric hospital services, inpatient drug and alcohol detoxification and inpatient drug and alcohol rehabilitation, with the exception of treatment rendered in a State Hospital as described in Section 3.14.2, and residential treatment services for opioid use disorder (OUD) and substance use disorder (SUD).
+Behavioral health services, with the exception of MRO and 1915(i) services as described in Section 3.13 Carved-Out Services, are a covered benefit under the Hoosier Care Connect program.
+The Contractor shall be responsible for managing and reimbursing all such services in accordance with the requirements in this section.
+The Contractor shall provide timely access to behavioral health screening, assessment, referral and treatment services, including outpatient services as well as inpatient psychiatric hospital services, inpatient drug and alcohol detoxification, inpatient drug and alcohol rehabilitation, and residential treatment services for opioid use disorder (OUD) and substance use disorder (SUD) apart from treatment rendered in a State Hospital as described in Section 3.14.2.
 As described in Section 3.17, the Contractor is encouraged to develop and purchase enhanced services which can provide services in a less restrictive setting and/or which would result in improved outcomes for members.
+In furnishing behavioral health benefits, including any applicable utilization restrictions, the Contractor shall comply with the Mental Health Parity and Additions Equity Act (MHPAEA).